 What is a Kata?
 What is its purpose?

-A good question and one that has a number of answers.
+Literally translated, kata means "shape" or "form".
+It is essentially a formalised set sequence of techniques that are performed as pre-determined by past masters of karate.
 It can be practice for applying techniques in simulated close combat fighting, an opportunity to practise all techniques (including the more lethal ones rarely touched on in Kihon), a database of karate techniques, or just a good relevant work-out.

 Some students simply enjoy perfecting and performing their kata almost as an art, whilst others may find it more difficult and initially just learn them to complete their syllabus.
 However, when your karate skill advances you will also come to realise the importance of the movements and techniques in kata for real self-defence application.
 Kata is an integral part of karate and huge emphasis is placed upon it in our association.
 A comprehensive explanation is beyond the scope of this website, however, for those seeking further insight, check the 'members resource' for a link to information about kata bunkai (application).